AZCoder018/nytreact/README.md

 #### __WHAT DOES THIS APP DO?__

-The React New York Times News Scraper is a web application that utilizes React.
+The React New York Times News Scraper is a web application, utilizing React, that scrapes and saves news articles from the New York Times website (www.nytimes.com).
+The React New York Times News Scraper also utilizes Node, MongoDB, and Mongoose.

 #### __HOW DO YOU GET STARTED?__